What are technical skills and why are they important?

 If you want to be more than a beginner, technical skills require practice and persistence.
 Outside of the workplace, it can seem challenging to get the experience you need.
 The good news is there are more ways than ever to develop these skill sets if you put your mind to it.

-Sign up for a free course on the technical skill of your choice on Udemy, Coursera or edX, where you will find free classes from the esteemed Harvard University.
-When you finish a course, make sure to add it to your LinkedIn profile so recruiters know youve acquired the skill set.
+Sign up for a free course on the technical skill of your choice on Udemy, Coursera or edX, where you can find free classes from expert sources, such as the esteemed Harvard University.
+When you finish a course, make sure to add it to your LinkedIn profile so recruiters know you’ve acquired the skill set.

 FAQ